Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Boosted Dark Matter in compact objects

 where $m_T$ is the target mass, and the functions $g_s$ and $\beta_s$ are introduced as shorthand notation.
 Following~\cite{Bell:2020jou}, we include the factor $\zeta \equiv n_T / n_\mathrm{free}$, with $n_\mathrm{free} = \left[\mu_T \left(2 m_T + \mu_T\right)\right]^{3/2} / (3\pi^2)$, where $\mu_T$ is the chemical potential of the target.
 This factor accounts for the fact that the number density obtained from the equation of state does not exactly coincide with that derived from the Fermi--Dirac distribution used above.

 To perform the integration of the differential cross section, we must distinguish between the different interaction regimes.
-In this work, we consider the same set of processes that will be discussed in \Cref{sec:examples}: elastic scattering between DM and nucleons, deep inelastic scattering (DIS) and DM-induced resonant single-pion production (RES).
+In this work, we consider the same set of processes that will be discussed in \Cref{sec:examples}: elastic scattering between DM and nucleons, and deep inelastic scattering (DIS).